advance100/doc_webpack/webpack-for-browserify-users.md

 $ browserify --entry main.js --outfile bundle.js
 ```

-Maps to `webpack` with this config:
+maps to `webpack` with this config:

 ``` javascript
 {